0dm/slackoff/README.md

 # slackoff - Get some sleep

+### Created for Hack The North 2020++

-Join Google Meets & Microsoft Teams
+Join Google Meets & Microsoft Teams at a scheduled time and leave when everyone else does.

 Designed for Peel & Halton District School boards